ubern-mia/pyradise/docs/api.rst

 The functionality of PyRaDiSe is split into the following packages:

 * | **Conversion**
-  | The conversion package is required for the conversion and loading of image and segmentation data.
+  | The conversion package is functionality for converting DICOM images, DICOM-RT and DICOM registration files to a Subject and/or to SimpleITK images and vice-versa.
 * | **Curation**
-  | The curation package contains the functionality to modify loaded data either as part of pre-processing, inference, and post-processing steps.
+  | The curation package contains functionality for pre-processing, deep learning model inference, and post-processing.
+* | **Data**
+  | The data package contains the data structures for PyRaDiSe.
+* | **Loading**
+  | The conversion package provides functionality for loading discretized image data (e.g. NIFTI files).
+* | **Serialization**
+  | The serialization package contains functionality for serialization of processed data as DICOM files or discretized image formats (e.g. NIFTI).

 .. toctree::
     :maxdepth: 3
     :caption: Packages

+    pyradise.conversion
+    pyradise.curation
     pyradise.data
     pyradise.loading
-    pyradise.conversion
-    pyradise.curation
     pyradise.serialization